wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-next-js.md

 | User ID Persistence   | Ensure consistent user ID across sessions.                              |
 | Initial Flash         | Use `fallbackComponent` in `VWOProvider` to handle flag loading states. |

-Integrating VWO FME React with a Next.js app involves considerations for both server-rendered and client-side experiences.
+Integrating VWO FE React with a Next.js app involves considerations for both server-rendered and client-side experiences.
 Here are some key best practices to follow:

 * **Use Dynamic Imports for Client-Only Hooks**: VWO React hooks like useFeatureVariable, useVariation, etc., are designed to run in the browser.
 To avoid hydration mismatches, wrap VWO-dependent components using dynamic(() => import('...'), \{ ssr: false }).
 * **Initialize SDK Early**: Place the VWO SDK initialization inside a custom \_app.tsx or via a context provider, and ensure it's ready before rendering any components that depend on it.